mjeanmar/mdi-basic-training/_docs/R and Shiny/page-layout.md

 - a page, or a container on a page, is divided into _rows_
 - each row is divided into _columns_
 - each row has exactly 12 equal-width column divisions (never more, never less)
-- an individual container in a row can claim 1 to 12 of the available columns
+- an individual column in a row can claim 1 to 12 of the available divisions
 - the exact width of each column will scale to the size of the user's viewport

 Thus, you can specify the row and column(s) where you want your element